mmjwxbc/DL4Proteins/README.md

 The Jupyter notebooks below provide an introduction to the fundamental machine learning concepts and models currently utilized in the protein design space.
 Notebooks can be run in Google Colaboratory.

-To learn more about this project, check out our preprint (LINK).

 ### Table of contents
 ### Chapter 0: How to Get Started (LINK) (colab and local, rockfish in appendix)